Loading Events

 Director x Composer Collaborations at Tribeca

-The Alliance for Women Film Composers, Composers Diversity Collective, and Film Fatales are hosting an in-person panel discussion during the Tribeca Festival.
-This will be an intimate conversation with several filmmaker/composer teams about their creative process of collaboration.
-Followed by a casual social mixer hosted by Ensemble Recording.
-Capacity is limited.
-All ages and genders are welcome.
+The Alliance for Women Film Composers, Composers Diversity Collective, and Film Fatales hosted an in-person panel discussion during the Tribeca Festival.
+There was an intimate conversation with several filmmaker/composer teams about their creative process of collaboration.
+It was followed by a casual social mixer hosted by Ensemble Recording.

 Details